 Substantial decreases in saturated fat and refined and processed carbohydrates and increases in carbohydrates with fiber (eg, fruits, vegetables) are recommended.
 These dietary changes are a prerequisite for lipid control and weight reduction and are essential for all patients.
 Calorie intake should be limited to keep weight within the normal range.

 Small decreases in fat intake do not appear to lessen or stabilize atherosclerosis.
-Effective change requires limiting fat intake to 20 g/day, consisting of 6 to 10 g of polyunsaturated fat with ω-6 (linoleic acid) and ω-3 (eicosapentaenoic acid, docosahexaenoic acid) fatty acids in equal proportion, ≤ 2 g of saturated fat, and the rest as monounsaturated fat.
+Effective change requires limiting fat intake to 20 g a day, consisting of 6 to 10 g of polyunsaturated fat with omega-6 (linoleic acid) and omega-3 (eicosapentaenoic acid, docosahexaenoic acid) fatty acids in equal proportion, ≤ 2 g of saturated fat, and the rest as monounsaturated fat.
 Trans fats, which are highly atherogenic, should be avoided.

 Fruits and vegetables (5 daily servings) seem to decrease risk of coronary atherosclerosis, but whether this effect is due to phytochemicals or to a proportional decrease in saturated fat intake and increase in fiber and vitamin intake is unclear.
 Phytochemicals called flavonoids (in red and purple grapes, red wine, black teas, and dark beers) appear especially protective; high concentrations in red wine may help explain why incidence of coronary atherosclerosis in the French is relatively low, even though they use more tobacco and consume more fat than Americans do.
 But no clinical data indicate that eating flavonoid-rich foods or using supplements instead of foods prevents atherosclerosis.